gnames/gnparser/README.md

 # to parse files using pipes
 cat names.txt | gnparser -f csv -j 200 > names_parsed.txt

-# to keep html tags and entities during parsing.
-You gain a bit of performance
+# to not remove html tags and entities during parsing.
+You gain a bit of
-# with this option if your data does not contain HTML tags or entities.
+# performance with this option if your data does not contain HTML tags or
+# entities.
 gnparser "<i>Pomatomus</i>&nbsp;<i>saltator</i>"
-gnparser -n "<i>Pomatomus</i>&nbsp;<i>saltator</i>"
+gnparser -i "<i>Pomatomus</i>&nbsp;<i>saltator</i>"
-gnparser -n "Pomatomus saltator"
+gnparser -i "Pomatomus saltator"
 ```

 To parse a file returning results in the same order as they are given (slower):